GU-CLASP/dialogue-systems-1-2024/javascript-exercises.md

 https://www.w3resource.com/javascript-exercises/javascript-basic-exercise-18.php

 ## Exercise 5: finding string
-In an array of names `var names = ["Anna", "Johannes", "Paula", "Daisy"]` , how would you find the name "Paula" without using position/index?
+In an array of names `let names = ["Anna", "Johannes", "Paula", "Daisy"]` , how would you find the name "Paula" without using position/index?

 ## Exercise 6: strings and length